All Episodes

 So this guy holds up his fact he didn't know about his website as proof of how smart he is.

-You think I'd be dumb enough to go out and sell this thing as ready to go as good as Amazon if I thought it wasn't ready to go.
+You think I'd be dumb enough to go out and sell this thing as ready to go as good as Amazon if I thought it wasn't ready to go?

-So he on the one thing we he wants us to think, boy, this guy's so brilliant, so hands-on, so masterful of details, so and on the other hand, he's an absolute ignoramus.
+So on the one hand, he wants us to think, boy, this guy's so brilliant, so hands-on, so masterful of details.

 There are a couple other things that he said.